chills/teamkit-ux-design/README.md

 -   It is also possible to test this survey feedback with other operational functions eg. product managers and engineering.
 The survey can be used as a one-off or a routine benchmark.
 -   Team Kit incorporates tried and tested frameworks such as eNPS, psychological safety and team functioning, as well as         systems thinking.

-© CATHERINE HILLS DESIGN - CHA ASSOCIATES 2018
+© CATHERINE HILLS DESIGN - 2025 ALL RIGHTS RESERVED